Dvdisaster: Recovery modes

 When an optical disc is physically damaged (such as by scratching), or has begun to deteriorate, some parts of the data on the disc may become unreadable.
 By utilizing the ECC data previously generated by dvdisaster, damaged parts of the disc data can be recovered.

 The two modes of ECC data generation in dvdisaster make use of Reed–Solomon codes.
 In RS01 mode, the generated data is created from a disc image and is stored in a separate file, which must be written on some other medium.
 Alternatively, in RS02 mode, the ECC data is appended to the end of the disc image before the image is burned to disc.

 When a CD or DVD has been augmented in RS02 mode, the 'augmented' section of the data remains invisible to the normal user, and the disc remains fully compatible with computers without knowledge of or installation of dvdisaster.
 In this way a damaged disc may be fully recoverable by installing the software, accessing the Reed-Solomon error correcting code using dvdisaster and rebuilding the image (to hard disk).

 dvdisaster can be helpful to recover the contents of a damaged disc even when no ECC data is available.
-The entire disc can be read into an image, skipping damaged parts. dvdisaster can then repeatedly rescan just the missing parts until all damaged areas have been filled in by correct data.
+The entire disc can be read into an image, skipping damaged parts. dvdisaster can then repeatedly rescan just the missing parts, attempting to retrieve correct data.